-PERFORMAN MEASURE NCE OUTCOME 2023/24 TARGET 2023/24 RESULT 2022/223 RESULT NARRATIVE nded level of se cated to the co ke decisions that c are robust, fair, timel y, legally compliant t and address critical issues, and that On-time com substantially annual plan a undertaken 90% or more Annual Plan Actions completed 66.68% 75% A number of roading projects have been deferred until 2024/25 which has impacted the overall results.
-Completion c programme of capital 85% or more 59.5% 59.5% 67% 59.5% of the planned capital programme was spent.
+PERFORMAI MEASURE PERFORMANCE OUTCOME MEASURE 2023/24 TARGET 2023/24 RESULT 2022/223 RESULT NARRATIVE nded level of se cated to the co ke decisions that ar e robust, fair, timely ı, legally compliant and address critical issues, and that On-time com substantially annual plan a 90% or more Annual Plan Actions completed 66.68% 75% A number of roading projects have been deferred until 2024/25 which has impacted the overall results.
+Completion of capital programme 85% or more of the planned capital programme 59.5% 67% 59.5% of the planned capital programme was spent.
 An additional \$3.4m was spent that was included in future year's budgets.
-Most of the unspent capital budget was due to wastewater consenting process delays and uncertainties with the Taihape and Marton upgrades.
 Māori responsiveness framework: Governance and relationships 80% or more overall satisfaction 50% 80% These survey results are based off the response rate of 40%.
-No dissatisfied or very dissatisfied Satisfaction ratings from each member Culture and identity - 75% 60% responses were received.
-The low ratings reflect responses that were neutral as only satisfied or very of Te Roopuu Ahi Kaa about the effectiveness Prosperity and well- being 50% 60% satisfied responses contribute to a positive score.
-There were changes in membership during the year, of each Resources framework and outcome area. infrastructure - 50% 60% which is likely to have impacted the number of responses.
-Council's inter nded level of se ervice is to: Pro ovide a high custon ner experience that satisfies the needs c of the community Customer vie experience (b customer ser ooth the 500 Responses Customer Satisfaction 4,905 responses 0% percentage 4,459 responses 85% Very Happy RDC maintained a happy index of 91% however, responses raised by 789 with a rise of 629 responses customer service and service provided) with Council.
-HappyOrNot system point change in across all results 789 with a rise of 629 responses being very happy while only an increase of 17 responses being very unhappy.
+No dissatisfied or very dissatisfied Satisfaction ratings from each member Culture and identity 75% 60% responses were received.
+There were also changes in membership of Te Roopuu Ahi Kaa about the effectiveness Prosperity and well- being - 50% 60% during the year, which is likely to have impacted the number of responses. of each framework outcome area.
+Resources and infrastructure - 50% 60% - Councils inter nded level of se rvice is to: Pro vide a high custom er experience that s atisfies the needs o f the community Customer views of their experience (both the customer service and service provided) with Council.
+HappyOrNot system • 500 Responses Customer Satisfaction Index: Improvement on previous year 4,905 responses 0% percentage point change in happy index 4,459 responses 85% Very Happy across all results on all units.
+RDC maintained a happy index of 91% however, responses raised by 789 with a rise of 629 responses being very happy while only an increase of 17 responses being very unhappy.